mithunkumarc/learning_angular/change_detection/ReadMe.md

 - child component uses onPush change detection strategy
 - in parent component if name property of user object is changed , user.name = 'new name', onPush strategy will not detect this change
 - solution: instead of changing only name replace with new user object, user = { ...user , name: newValue}

+#### onPush change strategy with Observable streams/data

+- If you are using onPush strategy in a component
+- In that component if you subsribing to Observable(backend api) use async pipe to subscribe
+- Advantage of async it subscribes and unsubscribes and listen to change in value of obervable
+- onPush will not work with traditional subscribe, eg: this.service.getData().subscribe(data => this.model = data);